 -Lemon juice or Kirsch (optional)

 Note: However many cups of currants you have, use an equal amount of sugar.
 I just used 2 cups to fill one jar and 2 cups of sugar.
 If you have 4 cups of currants then use 4 cups of sugar and so forth.

 Wash and remove the stems from the currants.

 Place the currants in a saucepan and add just enough water to cover the currants.
 Slowly bring to a boil and stir the currants.
 Continue cooking until the currants are soft, wilted, and are easily mashed when pushed with a spoon.

 Remove the mixture from the heat and ladle into jars.
 Seal the lead tightly, and turn the jar upside down so that the top seals correctly.
-I like to seal my jam this way because it is easy than putting it through a hot water bath.
+I like to seal my jam this way since I have the sealing lids and it can be easier than doing the hot water bath method.
 Let the jam cool completely and store in the fridge.